 #1 The store of the future

 It is anticipated that the digital and physical worlds will merge in the future to create omnichannel experiences.
 Stores as we know them will continue to evolve.
 It is expected that a continuous migration towards digital commerce and the influence of contemporary retailing giants, such as Amazon in the United States and Alibaba in China, will continue to drive innovation in both the physical and digital retail space.
 Even progress made by companies in other sectors, such as Uber’s pioneering ease of payment model, is having a significant impact on the customer experience in the store because it instills in customers an expectation of digital solutions for their consumption in all areas.
-Customers need to be able to find you wherever they are, whether that is on a website, on a smartphone, in a brick-and-mortar store, on Instagram or TikTok, via a user-friendly contact center software, or via third-party partners like subscription boxes for products and delivery services.
+Customers need to be able to find you wherever they are, whether that is on a website, on a smartphone, via a social map, in a brick-and-mortar store, on Instagram or TikTok, via a user-friendly contact center software, or via third-party partners like subscription boxes for products and delivery services, or even via affiliate marketers.
 Those companies that are unable to reimagine their in-store products and services in the digital realm will suffer severely.
 As the pace of change accelerates, the distinction between retailers and manufacturers becomes increasingly blurred, while D2C paths become more crowded.
 The value chain in the consumer market is becoming increasingly interconnected, with many players vying for the attention of the consumer.

 #2 Brand relevance